daryllxd/lifelong-learning/startups/founders-at-work.md

 _PayPal went public in early 2002 and was acquired later that year by eBay for $1.5 billion.
 PayPal was started during the Internet Bubble, but it was in no sense a Bubble startup.
 Its success was a direct reflection of the intelligence of the people who built it.
 In large part, PayPal succeeded because it could deal with fraud—and its competitors couldn’t._

 Focus in college: security.
-He hd founded 3 companies in college.
+He founded 3 companies in college.
 He just wanted to write the code and recruit the coders.
 Peter Thiel became the CEO and he was the CTO.

 Authentication devices at that time were little cards with numbers.
 Once he reverse-engineered them, he wrote an emulator for every card for a Palm Pilot.
 Then they thought of just storing money in the handheld devices.